Indian retail's real problem isn't the last mile. See where the cost hides

 Most carriers define a small parcel as a package weighing under 150 pounds.
 USPS, for example, limits parcels to 70 pounds, while UPS and FedEx handle up to 150 pounds with specific dimension constraints.
 Anything beyond that moves into the freight category.

 To save money, compare carrier rates using automation tools, use right-sized packaging to avoid dimensional weight surcharges, and explore regional carriers.
-Businesses can also leverage volume discounts by partnering with a 3PL or using a multi-carrier shipping platform like ClickPost.
+Businesses can also leverage volume discounts by partnering with a 3PL logistics provider or using a multi-carrier shipping platform like ClickPost.

-3. Which carrier is best for small parcel shipping?
+Which carrier is best for small parcel shipping in 2025?

 There is no one-size-fits-all answer.
 USPS is ideal for lightweight residential deliveries, UPS offers reliable ground service, and FedEx is preferred for time-sensitive or specialty shipments.
 The best carrier depends on your shipment type, speed requirement, and destination.
+Reviewing a comprehensive comparison of the best shipping carriers can help you decide.

 Automation helps you batch-print labels, validate addresses, select optimal carriers, and track packages in real time.
 It reduces manual labor, speeds up fulfillment, and improves delivery accuracy.
 Platforms like ClickPost centralize these functions for streamlined logistics management.